tallulala/HanabiUnity/README.md

 Problems that are still a thing:

 Sometimes cards get discarded when they shouldn't be.
 Also sometimes if there's only a one in a set, if a one of the same color gets played it still works.
 Pretty sure both of these happen becasue the counter that gets changed when a card is played (to keep track of the last card in the set) is being updated incorrectly. </p>

-<p> The score jumps around a lot, sometimes doesn't get incremented.
-Pretty sure that AICont and PlayOptionsCont are referencing different score texts. </p>